 After his death I discovered that it was not a map at all but an incident board, or a miniature memory palace, located in one of the rooms on the first floor of his house.

 The artefact ran along three sides of the room.
 There were cork boards densely pinned with sheets and half-sheets and scraps of paper, both printed and hand-written, matted in deep layers which entirely obscured the bottommost sheets.

 Black marker pen zoned off the boards into irregular provinces.
 There was evidence of colour-coding, spot stickers of different colours with numbers written in them in biro, and variegated post-it notes, festoons of ribbons and twine of different colours interlinking the various elements, as though the structure of the work were its ornamentation, its decorative element.

 Here and there on the wall Hunter Sidney had stapled printed images, in various categories of my own derivation, as follows:

 animals extant (dolphin, leopard, greyhound, fluttering blackbird, elephant) imaginary (minotaur, cyclops, mystic lamb, beast of El-Adrel IV) and extinct (auroch, glytodon, megatherium)

-places real (Venice, Jerusalem, etc.) and imagined (Dis, Jericho; not, disappointingly, Norbiton)
+places real (Venice, Jerusalem, etc.) and imagined (Dis, Jericho, Norbiton)

 photographs of people living (Viv Richards, Monty Don, Roy Hodgson) and mostly dead (Francis I of France, Scott of the Antarctic, Gene Kelly, Pope Pius II)